Eqliept/eqliept/README.md

 I develop modern web applications, work with both frontend and backend, and enjoy clean code and clear architecture.
 I also love listening to music.
 I will be glad to cooperate with you! 😁

-🚀 Tech Stack
+🚀 Tech Stack:

 FrontEnd:
-JavaScript
+JavaScript,
-HTML5, CSS3
+HTML5, CSS3,
-Sass / SCSS
+Sass / SCSS,
 BEM methodology

 BackEnd:
-Python
+Python,
-FastAPI
+FastAPI,
-PostgreSQL
+PostgreSQL,
-MongoDB
+MongoDB,

 Tools & Technologies:
-Git
+Git,
 REST API